lambchop4prez/network/provision/terraform/servonet/readme.md

 # Servonet K3s cluster

-This is a HA Kubernetes cluster running a server across 3 VMs.
-The intent is to allow agent nodes to join as needed.
+This module currently provisions a single node k3s cluster, running on Alpine Linux with cloud-init to prepare the operating system.
+Once the VM is provisioned, a static IP mapping is created in OPNSense.

+## Current limitations

+The cloud-final modules aren't being run in cloud-init.
+This is because when the machine boots, the `cloud-final` service is in a "stopped" mode at boot.
+This configuration is used to setup the user, and most importantly to bootstrap k3s.
+In order to bootstrap the cluster, you need to run `rc-service cloud-final restart` for the modules to run.
+This could be provisioned over ssh, but for some reason ssh doesn't seem to be working either.

 ## Features

-- [ ] Server Init
+- [x] Server Init
 - [ ] Highly Available Control plane
 - [ ] Virtual agent nodes
-- [ ] Bare-metal agent node provisioning (PXE boot?)
+- [ ] Bare-metal agent node provisioning

-## Components

-### K3s

 ## CloudInit